KieranQB/UWA-ROS2-workshop/day2/README.md

 #terminal 1
 ign gazebo basic_urdf.sdf
 #terminal 2
-ign service -s /world/pioneer_world/create --reqtype ignition.msgs.EntityFactory --reptype ignition.msgs.Boolean --timeout 1000 --req 'sdf_filename: "/home/quirky/Documents/dev_ws/src/p3at/robots/pioneer.urdf", name: "urdf_model"'
+ign service -s /world/pioneer_world/create --reqtype ignition.msgs.EntityFactory --reptype ignition.msgs.Boolean --timeout 1000 --req 'sdf_filename: "<filePath>/robots/pioneer.urdf", name: "urdf_model"'
 ```

-You will notice the missing wheels as well as the frame colour is incorrect
+You will notice the missing wheels as well as the frame colour is incorrect.
+In addition, you don't have any sensors currently attached.
+Try to see if you can attach the remaining wheels and update the chassis colour to be read.

-XXset material to correct colour

-Adding a sensor

 ##### Brief description of URDF file

-We break down the parts of `robot.urdf` briefly in this section.
+We break down the parts of `*.urdf` briefly in this section.

 * [`<link>`][urdf-link] element: Describes a rigid body with an inertia, visual features, and collision properties.
   * In the below snippet, we describe the base of the robot `base_link` which has a box-geometry with visual attributes like its color.